dxos/esbuild-server/packages/esbuild-server/README.md

 Commands:
-  esbuild-server build              Build the app for production. esbuild-server dev                Start the dev server. esbuild-server book [stories...]
+  esbuild-server build              Build the app for production. esbuild-server server             Start the dev server. esbuild-server book [stories...]
 Start the dev server with a book of components.

 Options: